-· T Applicants will be required to attend Council approved training in respect of safeguarding prior to being first licenced and then every three years thereafter.
+1 Applicants will be required to attend Council approved training in respect of safeguarding prior to being first licenced and then every three years thereafter.
 Disability Awareness It is important that all licence holders have a level of awareness in relation to disabilities and the safe transportation of disabled passengers.
 Applicants will be required to attend Council approved training in respect of disability awareness prior to being first licenced and then every three years thereafter.
 Applicants will also be required to undertake a Council approved assessment in respect of the safe loading and transportation of passengers.
-DRIVING PROFICIENCY AND QUALIFICATIONS DRIVING PROFICIENCY AND QUALIFICATIONS Addition of the words Hackney carriage and private hire drivers are expected to have a higher standard of driving competency than the average driver.
+4.4 DRIVING PROFICIENCY AND QUALIFICATIONS DRIVING PROFICIENCY AND QUALIFICATIONS Addition of the words Hackney carriage and private hire drivers are expected to have a higher standard of driving competency than the average driver.
 Hackney carriage and private hire drivers are expected to have a higher standard of driving competency than the average driver. "at their own cost" to the second paragraph to improve clarity.
 All new applicants for hackney carriage and private hire vehicle driver licences may be required to pass such practical examination as the Council determines is appropriate prior to making their application.
 All new applicants for hackney carriage and private hire vehicle driver licences may be required to pass such practical examination, at their own cost, as the Council determines is appropriate prior to making their application.
 Existing licensed drivers may be required to take such an assessment, either retrospectively or as part of a disciplinary process, and at their own cost, if it is felt appropriate by the Licensing Committee.
 Existing licensed drivers may be required to take such an assessment, either retrospectively or as part of a disciplinary process, and at their own cost, if it is felt appropriate by the Licensing Committee.
-MEDICAL EXAMINATION A medical examination by a General Practitioner (or other suitably qualified medical professional) to assess an applicant's fitness to drive a licensed vehicle is required before a licence may be granted.
-Applicants must provide a properly MEDICAL EXAMINATION A medical examination by the applicants General Practitioner (or other Council approved medical professional) to assess an applicant's fitness to drive a licensed vehicle is required before a licence may be granted.
-Applicants must provide a Addition of the requirement to use the applicants General Practitioner or a Council approved medical MEDI A me suitab applic CAL EXAMINATION dical examination by a General Practitioner (or other oly qualified medical professional) to assess an eart's fitness to drive a licensed vehicle is required before CAL EXAMINATION dical examination by a General Practitioner (or other by qualified medical professional) to assess an eart's fitness to drive a licensed vehicle is required before MEDICAL EXAMINATION A medical examination by the applicants General Practitioner (or other Council approved medical professional) to assess an applicant's fitness to drive a licensed vehicle is required certified confirmation that they meet the DVLA Group 2 standard of medical fitness for professional drivers.
+4.5 MEDICAL EXAMINATION MEDICAL EXAMINATION Addition of the A medical examination by a General Practitioner (or other suitably qualified medical professional) to assess an applicant's fitness to drive a licensed vehicle is required before a licence may be granted.
+Applicants must provide a properly A medical examination by the applicants General Practitioner (or other Council approved medical professional) to assess an applicant's fitness to drive a licensed vehicle is required before a licence may be granted.
+Applicants must provide a requirement to use the applicants General Practitioner or a Council approved medical professional.
+Officers certified confirmation that they meet the DVLA Group 2 standard of medical fitness for professional drivers.